-To put the web hosting guarantees of Bluehost and GreenGeeks on a test, we decided to conduct a few different speed and performance tests on their hosting servers.
+To put the web hosting guarantees of Bluehost and GreenGeeks to the test, we decided to conduct a few different speed and performance experiments on their hosting servers.

-To perform the tests, we signed up with these hosting services, created a WordPress website and installed a default theme on these sites.
+To perform the tests, we signed up with both hosting services, created a WordPress website on each, and installed a default theme on our sites.
 To mirror a production environment, we published dummy content and uploaded some images.

-After our Pingdom tests, we conducted a test with Load Impact to examine how our hosting servers handle a traffic surge.
+After our Pingdom tests, we conducted a test with Load Impact to examine how our hosting servers handled a traffic surge.

 According to Load Impact, Bluehost’s performance remained the same regardless of the number of visitors.

-For our GreenGeeks site, there were a few small spikes in the loading time, which means the site slightly slowed down.
+For our GreenGeeks site, there were a few small spikes in the loading time, which means the site slowed down slightly.

-After our Load Impact tests, we used a tool called Bitcatcha to analyze server response time from 8 different geographical locations: New York, LA, London, Brazil, India, Singapore, Japan, and Australia.
-The speed for each location is measured three separate times, and then the results are averaged.
+After our Load Impact tests, we used a tool called Bitcatcha to analyze server response times from 8 different geographical locations: New York, LA, London, Brazil, India, Singapore, Japan, and Australia.
+The speed for each location was measured 3 separate times, and then the results were averaged.

-According to Bitcatcha, our Bluehost and GreenGeeks site were rated C.
+According to Bitcatcha, our Bluehost and GreenGeeks sites were both rated C.

 Bluehost vs. GreenGeeks – Ease of Use

 The best thing about Bluehost is that they make it super easy for anyone to launch a new website.
-With their guided onboarding, you can easily install WordPress on your web hosting account, choose a WordPress theme, and install recommended WordPress plugins, quickly and easily.
+With their guided onboarding, you can easily install WordPress on your web hosting account, choose a WordPress theme, and install recommended WordPress plugins.
+The entire process is quick and painless.

-GreenGeeks’ onboarding experience isn’t as sleek as Bluehost.
-That said, it’s not difficult to get started with GreenGeeks thanks to their extensive documentation.
-They also offer a great website builder to create a website the way you want without hiring a developer.
+GreenGeeks’ onboarding experience isn’t as sleek as Bluehost’s.
+That said, it’s not difficult to get started with GreenGeeks thanks to their extensive documentation; it just takes a little longer.
+They also offer a great website builder to create your website the way you want without hiring a developer.

 Bluehost vs. GreenGeeks – Features

-When it comes to features, both Bluehost and GreenGeeks have a lot in common, such as SSD storage, free domain name, free SSL, 1-click WordPress install, etc. However, when you compare the differences, you’ll see that GreenGeeks stays ahead of the curve.
+When it comes to features, both Bluehost and GreenGeeks have a lot in common, such as SSD storage, a free domain name with a hosting plan purchase, free SSL, 1-click WordPress install, etc. However, when you compare their differences in-depth, you’ll see that GreenGeeks stays further ahead of the curve.

-Before we examine how GreenGeeks stands out in terms of features, let’s take a look at a few areas where Bluehost excels in comparison to GreenGeeks.
+Before we examine how GreenGeeks stands out in terms of features, let’s take a look at the few areas where Bluehost excels in comparison to GreenGeeks:

-- WordPress Hosting: Bluehost offers 3 different WordPress hosting options: WordPress shared, WordPress managed, and WooCommerce, whereas GreenGeeks only provide WordPress shared hosting.
+- WordPress Hosting: Bluehost offers 3 different WordPress hosting options: WordPress shared, WordPress managed, and WooCommerce; whereas GreenGeeks only provides WordPress shared hosting.